Wedge Island (Western Australia): History

 Wedge is often quiet during the cooler months but during major public holidays such as Christmas, New Year's Day and Australia Day there are people in nearly every shack.
 Camping in the area is now officially prohibited.
 However it has been estimated that 14,000 individuals may use the shacks at Wedge and Grey.
-There are no shops nor running water, and generators are common without mains electricity.
+There is no running water, no boat ramp and generators are common without mains electricity.
+Wedge has an informal first aid post.
 Activities include four wheel driving, sand boarding, surfing and kitesurfing, fishing, swimming and snorkeling.
-Motorbike riding has been banned in the area surrounding Wedge Island after many accidents resulted in people needing to be air lifted to get medical attention.
+Motorbike riding has been banned in the area surrounding Wedge Island after many accidents resulted in people needing to be air lifted to receive medical attention.
 The ranger now hands out fines to those caught using unlicensed vehicles in the vicinity, or leaving rubbish there.

+The Wedge Island Protection Association (WIPA) was established in 1968, with its objective to ensure members can enjoy and protect the environment, heritage and community.

 A man was fatally stabbed during a beach party on the northern side of Wedge in December 2013, after a brawl broke out.
 The New Year's Eve party involved more than 600 people.

 The WA Government has considered the removal of the shacks on Wedge in line with government policy.
 In March 2010, the Minister for the Environment Donna Faragher announced that she would not be seeking an end to the leases at Wedge and Grey until compromise options were considered by government.

-In April 2011, a WA Legislative Council Standing Committee found that coastal shacks should be removed to protect the environment from "unplanned growth".
-The shack leases were due to expire on 30 June 2011 but the Wedge community won a one-year renewal for all occupied facilities.
+In April 2011, a WA Legislative Council Standing Committee found that coastal shacks "should" be removed to protect the environment from "unplanned growth".
+The shack leases were due to expire on 30 June 2011, but the Wedge community won a one-year renewal for all occupied facilities.

+Following amendments to the Conservation and Land Management Act in 2012, the Department of Parks and Wildlife said it no longer had the power to provide leases there.
+The Western Australian Government has authorised the Department of Biodiversity, Conservation and Attractions to issue licences to shack owners under the Conservation and Land Management Act 1984.